The Anatomy of a Label

 - Will you need to remove your label later on?

-Learn more about our label adhesive options.
+Learn more about our label adhesive options and get tips on how to choose an adhesive.

 The liner is the very bottom layer of your label sheet.
 It keeps your labels from sticking together, allowing for easy feeding through the printer.
 Finding a sheet with a quality liner is just as important as getting a great label.
 A cheap liner will cause jamming in the printer and quicker paper curling.